cschol/modular80/README.md

 external clock signal is connected to the **EXT CLOCK** input.

 The **R** knob, and the corresponding input, controls the **R** variable of the equation.
-The [Wikipedia page](https://en.wikipedia.org/wiki/Logistic_map) has a good overview of the of different **R** values.
-The default value corresponds with the onset of *Chaos* in the system.
+The [Wikipedia page](https://en.wikipedia.org/wiki/Logistic_map) has a good overview of the effect of different **R** values.
+The default value corresponds to the onset of *Chaos* in the system.

 The **X0** knob sets the initial starting value for the **X** variable of the equation.